Collingwood’s municipal debt and 2014 budget

 Loading

 Errare humanum est, perseverare diabolicum, et tertium non datur.
 To err is human; to persevere in error is diabolical; there is no third option.
 Bit of a tough love phrase, that one.
 Most of us know this as the later paraphrase of Alexander Pope: to err is humane, to forgive divine.
 Yes, he wrote “humane” because that’s how they wrote “human” in the early 18th century.
 And he was making a statement about critics, not about religion.
-But you get the drift.* Pope’s phrase is … click below for more ↓
+But you get the drift.* Pope’s phrase is a staple in politics.
+To err is human, and governments are composed of people.
+In … click below for more ↓

 Looking back on three years